 In terms of authority, it has less to do with distance and more about cargo.
-Interstate authority is necessary for cargo traveling the interstate.
+Interstate authority is necessary for shipment traveling the interstate.
 Although it all takes place in the same state, short-haul does not always equate to interstate.
-To obtain an MC authority, auto liability is legally mandated by the FMCSA.
+Auto liability is legally mandated by the FMCSA to obtain an MC authority.

-A number of motor carriers utilize independent contractors with a permanent lease.
-If you are one of these kinds of operators, your Motor Carrier's authority may provide primary liability insurance.
+Several motor carriers utilize independent contractors with a permanent lease.
+If you are one of these operators, your Motor Carrier's authority may provide primary liability insurance.

 Still, you may need to invest in contingent coverage and physical damage coverage for vehicles.
 Many insurance options exist for for-hire trucks.